Qampi/HTML-CSS/README.md

 -Embedding refers to taking content from one site and placing it within the middle of another site's page.
 -iframe element has attributes like height and width that can be adjusted.
 The src attribute is used to specify the source of the video file.
 -When building a website, also consider security aspects related to the iframe element.*
-7. HTML CONTENT IDENTIFICATION:
+7. **HTML CONTENT IDENTIFICATION:**
-  LANGUAGE SUPPORT:
+  **LANGUAGE SUPPORT:**
 -HTML is equiped with tools to indicate the langauge used in your content, setting the tools correct will enable the search engine to understand the langauge used in your website.
   HTML LANGUAGE ELEMENT:  <html lang="en-US">...</html>
 -Lang attribute is used to specify the langauge used on a webpage -If the whole page is in one language, it is quite simple.
 Set the language on the main element that wraps everything else, which is usually the HTML element.
 It may only be required to set it once, like in a template file that applies to the entire site, but do not forget to do it!*
 -It is also important to specify the content's direction: <html lang="en-US" dir="ltr">
-   GENERIC ELEMENTS, DIV & SPAN:
+   **GENERIC ELEMENTS, DIV & SPAN:**
 -Div is a block-level element, while span is an inline element.
 They essentially do nothing until CSS or Javascript is applied to them.
 -to add a background color only to the paragraphs, excluding everything else.
 To achieve this, introduce a div with a class called "boxes".
 By targeting this box class with CSS, the changes taking effect can be seen.
 -If the is a particular phrase in the middle of the text that needs to be specifically targeted use the inline element span to mark the desired phrase.
-8. HTML INTEGRATION:
-  HTML PAGE:
-      DOCUMENT HEAD:
+8.**HTML INTEGRATION:**
+  **HTML PAGE:**
+     **DOCUMENT HEAD:**
 -The HTML head serves as a central hub for connecting and setting up various components, ensuring that all assets are loaded and sharing page information with other sites and platforms.
 In a way, it is like the headquarters for getting the page off to a good start.
 -State important information about your webpage that the browser will need to know about your webpage.
 -The character set is not something you want your users to see, it is intended for the browser.
 To convey this, use the meta element.
 Ensure that meta elements are only placed inside the head as they provide metadata about the page.
 -One common use is to inform the browser that the layout has been adjusted to fit small screens, making it a responsive website.
 Without this meta tag, the browser assumes the page follows an older layout technique designed for desktops, which needs to be scaled down for mobile devices.
 -The script tag is a commonly used element in an HTML document's head.
 It instructs the browser to load a JavaScript file.
 Although it is typically placed at the end of the document, some also include it in the head.
-  CONTENT STRUCTURING:6 IMPORTANT ELEMENTS FOR CONTENT STRUCTURING
--MAIN: the main element represents and informs browser about the main content. the main element is used once per page.
+ **CONTENT STRUCTURING:6 IMPORTANT ELEMENTS FOR CONTENT STRUCTURING** -**MAIN:** the main element represents and informs browser about the main content. the main element is used once per page.
--HEADER: Header is used for site headers, article headers, and headers within the content.
+-**HEADER:** Header is used for site headers, article headers, and headers within the content.
 A header is usually found at the top of most web pages and may include a logo, site name, and navigation.
--FOOTER:The footer signifies that there are extra things to convey, regardless of its position on the page.
+-**FOOTER:**The footer signifies that there are extra things to convey, regardless of its position on the page.
--ARTICLE:.
+-**ARTICLE:**.
 The article element wraps around any type of content unit, whether it is a long written article, a short snippet, a teaser card, a tweet, or even an app element.
 It represents a standalone unit of content.
--SECTION:The section element is used to mark sections of content.
+-**SECTION:**The section element is used to mark sections of content.
 For example, in a long essay with subheadings, each segment can be wrapped in a section element.
--ASIDE: the aside element is for content that is off to the side, like sidebar information or additional details that accompany an article but are not part of its main flow.
+-**ASIDE:** the aside element is for content that is off to the side, like sidebar information or additional details that accompany an article but are not part of its main flow.
 Advertisements can also be marked as an aside
-9. FORMATS & INTERACTIVE ELEMENTS:
+9. **FORMATS & INTERACTIVE ELEMENTS:**
-  FORM FUNDAMENTALS:
+  **FORM FUNDAMENTALS:**
 -To create a form, we start with the form element, which informs the browser about the presence of a form using opening and closing tags.
 -Use the input element to provide places for users to input their name and email.
 -The input element does not have a closing tag due to its older structure.
 It acts as a marker for the browser to bring in functionality and place it there.